SixSq/old.sixsq.github.com/about-us.md

 Mission Statement
 ==============

 Here's our mission statement.
-Hover over each sentence to get some insight on what it means for us and what it promises for you as customers and partners.
+Hover over each sentence to get some insight into what it means for us and what it promises you as customers and partners.

 <center>
 <div id='mission'>